google/docsy/userguide/content/en/docs/adding-content/navigation.md

 ### Adding a language drop-down

-If you configure more than one language in `config.toml`, the Docsy theme adds a language selector drop down to the top-level menu.
+If you configure more than one language in `hugo.toml`, the Docsy theme adds a language selector drop down to the top-level menu.
 Selecting a language takes the user to the translated version of the current page, or the home page for the given language.

 You can find out more in [Multi-language support](/docs/language/).